Dougu-Asa/Dougu/README.md

 # Contributing

-This app is currently in internal testing on Google Play Console and Apple Teststore.
-After a round of testing with members within the organization, the app will likely be optimized and set to release around July or August.
-This app was mainly built with Expo Go, React Native, and AWS Amplify.
-To contribute, make sure you have Expo go and Amplify CLI configured.
-Then, you can install dependencies with `npm install`, setup Amplify [link](https://docs.amplify.aws/react-native/start/) (Make sure you use V5), and then run using npx expo start.

-Future features:

-- Push notifications notifying users when a change has been made to the equipment they carry
-- Swappable containers with equipment inside that can be dragged in and out of the container
-- Profile images for organizations, equipment, and users for customizability
-- Requests task, where organization managers can specify expected equipment configurations and require users to confirm
-- Profile page for users
+This app is currently in testing for both Google Play Console and App Store.
+It is planned to release around December, as I would like to some testing in before publishing a production build.
+Right now, if you want to contribute, please email me at [kal036@ucsd.edu](kal036@ucsd.edu) and I may help you setup the Amplify development environment for this project.